TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-ass.md

 2. Give the column a name.
 3. Set the column type, either text or number.

 > The additional column only affects *your* marksheet.
 If you need a column adding to every marksheet, you need to change the marksheet's template.
-You'll need to ask your to Assessment Coordinator to change a marksheet's template.
+You'll need to ask your Assessment Coordinator to do this for you.
 {:.note}

 {% include faq-end.html  %}